 An external command can only start a sequence if all the conditions are met, and the controller mode allows the external command to start the sequence.

 The controller provides several different ways in which to start the same sequence.
+The following table lists the various types of commands.

 Commands to start sequences